E-med: Grand Rounds

 The website publishes the open access case report journal Grand Rounds.

 Controversy

 In 2007, complaints were registered with the General Medical Council (GMC), the body overseeing British doctors, alleging "misprescription of dangerous drugs" by Dr. Julian Eden.
 Two of the complaints were made by national newspaper reporters listing false details with e-med and another by Ian van Every, a company director of Dr. Thom.com, a medical website run by his brother, Thomas van Every.
 As a result, Eden was removed from the medical register in 2009.
-His case is currently under appeal.